-The number of people who practice tai-chi has risen massively during the last century, a fact made all the more incredible when major constraints such as the second world war and the political turmoil of the Chinese cultural revolution (which saw many teachers imprisoned and tortured) are taken into account.
+The number of people who practice tai-chi has risen massively during the last century, a fact made all the more incredible when major constraints such as the Second World War and the political turmoil of the Chinese Cultural Revolution (which saw many teachers imprisoned and tortured) are taken into account.
 An inevitable consequence of such rapid expansion is the potential for a reduction of quality as new teachers emerge with lower levels of experience and less understanding.
-The underlying teaching within some systems has become diluted through successive incomplete transmissions and many disregard the martial aspect that underpins the art.
 As a result the importance of lineage can not be over stressed.

 If you are lucky enough to have a choice then here are some things to bear in mind.

 Chen style is the oldest and most complete style containing all the original wisdom.
 It is only relatively recently that it has become widely taught, so issues of lineage are less likely.
 Furthermore there is a substantial pool of knowledge that resides in Chen village that is shared throughout the extended family rather than a reliance on handing it down from father to son.
 As with all styles they are unlikely to share the family secrets but they do teach how to move correctly from the "tan-tien".
 The Chen slow movement set is widely regarded as being one of the best ways to learn the internal movement system.
 It uses dynamic spiraling body movements that constantly wind and unwind the body and contains explosive energy releases.
 A consequence of this however is that it can run hotter than other styles and the movements are more complex.

 Yang style is the most common style, being the first style to be popularised.
 It is also the most variable style and the hardest to find with a pure lineage.
 Frequently what is referred to as Yang style are variations on a shortened and simplified sequence of the movements that are based on the form taught by Yang Chen Fu in the 1930's.

-The more recent Wu style was derived from an old Yang lineage and retains the inclined postures of that time that emphasis the strong structure required for "peng-jing".
+The more recent Wu style was derived from an old Yang lineage and retains the inclined postures of that time emphasising a strong structure that assists "peng-jin".